aces/Loris/modules/api_docs/README.md

 ## Permissions

-The API Documentation module is meant to be used solely with the `superuser` (Superuser - supersedes all permissions) permission.
-As such only administrators with this permission have access to this resource.
+The `api_docs` permission is required to access this module.

 ## Configurations